shbaaaaz/acme/README.md

 ## Description

-This project is a static marketing website featuring a dynamically rendered landing page sourced from a headless CMS.
+This is a marketing website featuring a dynamically rendered landing page sourced from a GraphQL API first headless CMS - Hygraph.
 It serves as a showcase for content managed and delivered through a headless CMS.

 ## Technologies